codewhitesec/qubes-keepass/README.md

 [QubesKeepass]
 qubes = work, personal
 timeout = 5
+trust = 4
 ```

 #### Credential Specific Options

 * `timeout` - specifies a credential specific timeout before the clipboard gets cleared after the credential was copied.
 * `qubes` - specifies an allow list of qubes for the credential.
 The credential can only be copied into the specified qubes.
+* `trust` - specifies the minimum trust level that a qube needs to be able to receive this credential

 #### Global Options